 House of Champ, the college store, is located at the rear of the Alumni House.
 The store offers items that reflect the pride and colors of Thaddeus Stevens College of Technology.
-Some of the many items that can be purchased are t-shirts, sweatshirts, polo shirts, college jackets, hats, and other wearables.
+Examples of available items for purchase include t-shirts, sweatshirts, polo shirts, college jackets, hats, and other wearables.
 House of Champ also offers coffee, snacks and some personal and school supplies.
-The store's regular hours are M - T - TH - F 8:30 AM - 3 PM (closed on Wednesdays).
+Visit www.tsctstore.com to view current hours and access the online store 24/7.